 Cute little gifts that are perfect to stuff into stockings, or use as hostess gifts.

-Vegan, effective, and affordable, this new lightweight repairing hair oil is a must-have for everyone.
+Vegan, effective, and affordable, this new lightweight repairing hair oil and other hair products are a must-have for everyone.
 Great to throw in stockings!

 CurlShoppe (Hair Products)